gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 Let's take a closer look at the `read_csv` command we typed.

-Starting from the left, the first thing we see is `sample_data`.
-We viewed the contents of this file after it was imported so we know that `sample_data` acts as a placeholder for our data.
+Starting from the left, the first thing we see is `water_quality`.
+We viewed the contents of this file after it was imported so we know that `water_quality` acts as a placeholder for our data.

-If we highlight just `sample_data` within our code file and press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on our keyboard, what do we see?
+If we highlight just `water_quality` within our code file and press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on our keyboard, what do we see?

 We should see a data table outputted, similar to what we saw in the Viewer tab.

-In R terms, `sample_data` is a named object that references or stores something.
-In this case, `sample_data` stores a specific table of data.
+In R terms, `water_quality` is a named object that references or stores something.
+In this case, `water_quality` stores a specific table of data.

 When we're coding in R, we often want to assign a value, or a collection of values, to an **object**, which means we gave those values a name.
 To create an object in R, we'll use the `<-` symbol, which is the **assignment operator**.
 It assigns values generated or typed on the right to objects on the left.
 We can see our objects in the Environment pane.